 - Help ensure a smooth transition to whoever is replacing the outgoing employee, as well as to that outgoing employee’s next position or retirement.

 - Create stories about how good a workplace your company is, which can benefit employee referrals.

 Unfortunately, there’s a pervasive attitude in business that an employee leaving is not an employee worth considering, and nothing could be further from the truth.
 The fact is, in addition to the benefits offboarding has for your existing employees, it can also work to improve your overall reputation, prevent burning bridges, and even potentially bring the lost employee back if situations change.

 So, how can you implement a beneficial employee offboarding process?
-Here are our top tips, recommendations, and best practices.
+Here are our best practices.

 Understand the Process

 The first and most important tip we can give is to establish and understand an offboarding process.
 You want the process to be the same, more or less, for every employee.
 Whether that employee has worked for you for one year or thirty doesn’t matter.
 You will still need to go about offboarding with the same care and attention.

 It’s also essential to start the process of offboarding an employee as early as possible.
 If at all possible, you want to be able to spend weeks or months with the development of internal knowledge bases and documentation, training materials for a replacement hire, and the slow reduction of the employee’s duties.